Erzurum offensive

 The Erzurum offensive (Эрзурумское сражение; Erzurum Taarruzu) or Battle of Erzurum (Erzurum Muharebesi) was a major winter offensive by the Imperial Russian Army on the Caucasus Campaign, during the First World War that led to the capture of the strategic city of Erzurum.
-The Ottoman forces, in winter quarters, suffered a series of unexpected reverses, which led to a Russian victory.
+The Turkish forces, in winter quarters, suffered a series of unexpected reverses, which led to a Russian victory.

 Background

 After the defeat at the Battle of Sarikamish, the Ottomans tried to reorganise.
 The Armenian genocide made supplying their forces a problem.
 Trade by Armenians, which had supplied the Ottoman Army, was disrupted.
-The dismissal of Armenian soldiers into labor battalions and their massacres further worsened the problem.
+The dismissal of Armenian soldiers into labour battalions and their massacres further worsened the problem.
 However, throughout 1915, the northern sectors of the front remained quiet.

 At the same time, the end of the Gallipoli Campaign would free up considerable Turkish soldiers, which made Nikolai Yudenich, the commander of the Russian Caucasus Army, prepare to launch an offensive.
 He hoped to take the main fortress of Erzurum in the area, followed by Trabzon.
 That would be was a difficult campaign since Erzurum was protected by a number of forts in the mountains.

 Eight of the available Ottoman divisions were designated for the Caucasus Front.
 Yudenich believed that he could launch an offensive before the Ottoman divisions could be redeployed and readied for battle.